Rampur, Uttar Pradesh Assembly constituency

-Rampur Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Rampur is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Rampur district and one of the five assembly constituencies in the Rampur Lok Sabha constituency.
 First election in this assembly constituency was held in 1951 after the delimitation order (DPACO - 1951) was passed in 1951.
 The constituency was assigned identification number 37 after "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed in the year 2008.

 Wards / Areas

 Extent of Rampur Assembly constituency is Panwaria & Rampur MB of Rampur Tehsil.